spotinst/help/src/docs/ocean-cd/examples/verification-templates.md

 * If a null value is encountered when its query is set as a success condition, the metric will be considered successful.

-For additional details on the parameters below, see the [Ocean CD API documentation](https://docs.spot.io/api/#tag/Ocean-CD).
+For additional information on the parameters below, see the [Ocean CD API documentation](https://docs.spot.io/api/#tag/Ocean-CD).

 ```yaml
 kind: "VerificationTemplate"